Warkdev/BestInSlotClassic/README.md

 | Warlock  | Yes  |  Yes  |  Yes  |  Yes  | Yes  | Yes  |
 | Druid  | Yes  |  Yes  |  Yes  |  Yes  | Yes  | Yes  |

+You can find this add-on on curse: https://www.curseforge.com/wow/addons/best-in-slot-classic/

 # Reporting an issue #

 Please use the issue tracker to report any bug/missing items/unordered list.